BurkeStrang/az-204/Documentation/README.md

 # <ins> [CosomosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/)
 Azure Cosmos DB is a fully managed NoSQL database for modern app development.
 Single-digit millisecond response times, and automatic and instant scalability, guarantee speed at any scale.
 Business continuity is assured with SLA-backed availability and enterprise-grade security.
 App development is faster and more productive thanks to turnkey multi region data distribution anywhere in the world, open source APIs and SDKs for popular languages.
 As a fully managed service, Azure Cosmos DB takes database administration off your hands with automatic management, updates and patching.
 It also handles capacity management with cost-effective serverless and automatic scaling options that respond to application needs to match capacity with demand.

+## Account Types
+* **Provisioned throughput mode**: In this mode, you provision the number of RUs for your application on a per-second basis in increments of 100 RUs per second.
+To scale the provisioned throughput for your application, you can increase or decrease the number of RUs at any time in increments or decrements of 100 RUs.
+You can make your changes either programmatically or by using the Azure portal.
+You can provision throughput at container and database granularity level.

+* **Serverless mode**: In this mode, you don't have to provision any throughput when creating resources in your Azure Cosmos account.
+At the end of your billing period, you get billed for the amount of request units that has been consumed by your database operations.

+* **Autoscale mode**: In this mode, you can automatically and instantly scale the throughput (RU/s) of your database or container based on it's usage.
+This mode is well suited for mission-critical workloads that have variable or unpredictable traffic patterns, and require SLAs on high performance and scale.

 ## Partition Key
 * Be a property that has a value which does not change.
 If a property is your partition key, you can't update that property's value.